 To give credit to participants for attending/watching, check out these options:

 - Chat - Ask participants to type their name in the Chat box at some point during the broadcast so you can take attendance.
 BEFORE you finish the broadcast, click the chat pop-out button and print the chat record (or print to PDF).

 - Form - Ask participants to complete a short Google Form at the end of the broadcast so you'll have the attendance in the Google Sheet.
 An exit ticket like the one below.
 Just copy and paste the link into your chat or presentation.

 Link to Form: http://tinyurl.com/gwr4acm

 There are many more tips and tricks to YouTube Live Events.
-I was trying to keep this blog post short 'n sweet.
-Please feel free to contact any of us in Instructional Technology (Clara, Fern, Leah, or Nancy) to help you with perfecting your YouTube Live skills!
+Please feel free to contact your Digital Learning Team (Clara, Fern, Leah, or Nancy) to help you with perfecting your YouTube Live skills!